 Characteristics of copperheads

 Body size and length

-Copperhead snakes are medium-sized, 6-9 meters in length and have thick, muscular bodies and ridged scales.
+Copperhead snakes are medium-sized, 6-9 meters in length, and have thick, muscular bodies and ridged scales.
 Information from Virtual Nature Trail at Penn State New Kingston page further reveals that female copperheads have longer lengths than males.
-The later have longer tails.
+The latter have longer tails.

 Copperheads come with only one color ratio.
 You will notice the hourglass patterns along with the tan and brown markings on it.
-Juveniles, they are first born, have a greenish-yellow color.
+Juveniles, who are first born, have a greenish-yellow color.

 Copperheads have vertical pupils like the cat’s and irises that are usually reddish-brown, tan, or orange in color.
 For young copperheads, you can identify them with their more greyish eyes.

 Diet and feeding patterns

 Copperhead snakes are a master of ambush.
 They are quick to attack their prey (mice, lizards, birds, and insects.
 Once they attack, they immediately release venom into the system of their prey, which damages their red blood cells.